 All good business plans end with a restatement of the initial executive summary.
 This is your opportunity to leave your last thoughts with your audience.
 Highlight the scale of the opportunity, what makes your service or product special and why you’re the right team to deliver.

-Recognising a business plan is often a living document that will be rewritten many times over - it should serve as a foundation for your strategic planning.
-In the end, it's what you make of it.
-It can be a simple tool for fundraising or a guiding star for the months and years to come.
+Consider your business plan as a living document that evolves over time.
+It should serve as a foundation for your strategic planning.
+Ultimately, its value depends on how you use it- whether as a simple tool for fundraising or as a guiding framework for the months and years ahead.

 If you’re looking for more information or inspiration, read How to Write a Business Plan and How to Write a Perfect Business Plan.
 If you are looking for something lighter before getting started with your business plan, we recommend building a Business Model Canvas at Canvanizer or Cowan or trying a Pitch Deck.